Archive How to Block Phones from Interrupting Your Child

 There are usually two types of activities: Ones that we do spontaneously, without having to make an effort to get started, and ones that require a certain level of determination.
 Watching a movie, eating an ice cream, or spending hours on our phones are placed in the first category.
 On the other hand, brushing our teeth when we are sleepy at night or blocking the phone from interrupting us count as the second category.
 Unfortunately, we can’t make any progress in life by doing only the easy fun stuff, and neither can our kids.

 Teenagers are at a very important point in their lives.
 They should make decisions for their future.
-To do that, they should find their talent and interests and practice them.
+To do that, they should find out what their talent and interests are and practice them.
 But so many distractions, the biggest of which is the phone, make it hard for them to focus on their studies.
-In this article, we will suggest some effective ways to avoid distractions and concentrate while studying.

 Excessive Screen Time, the Enemy of Academic Performance